George Washington: 1st President and a Humble Man

 George Washington was our first American president.
-Because of his strong role in founding the United States of America, he is often nicknamed the "father of his country."
+Because of his influential role in founding the United States of America, his nickname is the "father of his country."
 Without him, our country would not be the country it is today.
-His first role was not only as our first American President, but was as the commander-in-chief of the Continental Army.
+His first role was not only as our first American President but was as the commander-in-chief of the Continental Army.
 He served that role from 1775 to 1783.
 Then four years later, he helped write our Constitution.
 It was not until 1789 that he became president.

 Just like now, people voted on who should become president.
-There were 69 electorates, and each of those people were given two votes.
-It was unanimous, all sixty nine voted at least once for Washington.
+There were 69 electorates, and each of those people had two votes.
+It was unanimous, all sixty-nine voted at least once for Washington.
 Some voted twice!
 There were a few people who voted for John Adams with their second vote, which is why John Adams became the first vice-President.
 He would later become the second President of the United States.

 February 22, 1732 in Virginia

 British Militia: 1752–58 Continental Army: 1775–83 U.S. Army: 1798–99

 • French and Indian War • Battle of Jumonville Glen • Battle of Fort Necessity • Braddock Expedition • Battle of the Monongahela • Forbes Expedition • American Revolutionary War • Boston campaign • New York and New Jersey campaign • Philadelphia campaign • Yorktown campaign • Northwest Indian War

 Age and Year of Death

 Photo of George Washington

 George Washington did not have an exceptional childhood.
 He was the third child of a middle class, tobacco planter named Augustine Washington.
 His mom was Augustine's second wife, and George was her oldest.
 Her name was Mary Ball Washington.